gquere/gquere.github.io/sstic2020_writeup/step4.md

 VirtualAlloc() and first crypto
 -------------------------------
+There seems to be some tricky memory things going on: the shellcode calls ```VirtualAlloc``` then triggers an exception.
+This really impaired the dynamic analysis process because this old version of OllyDBG cannot trace SEH in the kernel.

+Googling the 4 lookup tables revealed that the huge crypto blob is a linearized AES.
+It represents a good 80% of all the shellcode and is actually so big that there's no way I can reproduce it in picture.

-Googling the 4 lookup tables revealed that the crypto is AES.
-Doing dynamic analysis over the course of days, it seemed to be fully predictable so I just ignored it.
+Doing dynamic analysis over the course of days, it seemed to be fully predictable and always generated the same output buffer so I just ignored it.

-I'm sure there are some pretty clever tricks here, but I wasn't able to follow the SEH in OllyDBG and I'm not experienced enough to do it statically.
+I'm sure there are some pretty clever tricks here, but I wasn't able to follow the SEH in OllyDBG when it leaves userspace and I'm not experienced enough to do it statically.
+Here's a reason to read other writeups ;)

 Second crypto